 San Francisco artist John Chiara builds his own room-sized cameras, which he transports to locations ranging from city streets to open landscapes, on a flatbed truck.
 He creates his one of a kind prints by developing his color photographic paper “positives,” which can be up to 50 x 80 inches in size, in a huge PVC pipe filled with developer.
 The finished images demonstrate both raw, hands-on effects and exceptional detail.
-His work is held in the collections of the J. Paul Getty Museum, Los Angeles, Pilara Foundation, San Francisco, and National Gallery of Art, Washington DC, among others.
+His work is held in the collections of the J. Paul Getty Museum, Los Angeles; the Pilara Foundation, San Francisco; and the National Gallery of Art, Washington DC.

 San Francisco Bay area artist Chris McCaw custom-makes his own cameras.
 Using photographic paper rather than film, he photographs the sun, making minutes- hours- or even multi-day long exposures, which burn the sun’s path onto the paper and capture its movements against its land or sea background.
-McCaw’s work is held in the collections of the J. Paul Getty Museum, Los Angeles, Whitney Museum of American Art, New York City, National Gallery of Art, Washington DC, among others.
+McCaw’s work is held in the collections of the J. Paul Getty Museum, Los Angeles; the Whitney Museum of American Art, New York City; and the National Gallery of Art, Washington DC.